Former FBI Official With Top Security Clearance Was Reportedly Involved In Capitol Riot

 Caldwell's FBI background was revealed by his attorney — Thomas Plofchan — in a Monday court filing.

-Caldwell is also allegedly a retired lieutenant commander with the Navy.
+Caldwell is also a retired lieutenant commander with the Navy, as further alleged.

-Per Vice, court documents allege that Caldwell helped organize eight to ten people in tactical gear to drive the crowd outside the Capitol up the building’s stairs and through its doors.
+Per Vice, court documents claim that Caldwell helped organize eight to 10 people in tactical gear to drive the crowd outside the Capitol up the building's stairs and through its doors.
 After infiltrating the Capitol, The Hill reported that Caldwell made a Facebook post.

 "Seal them in.
 Turn on the gas," the message read.

 Caldwell denies being a member of Oath Keepers.
-Another purported member, Jessica Marie Watkins, has also been arrested for conspiracy due to her purported role in organizing and recruiting members of the alleged operation as early as November.
+Another purported member, Jessica Marie Watkins, has also been arrested for conspiracy due to her purported role in organizing and recruiting members of the operation as early as November.

-According to Thomas O’Connor, a former FBI agent who spent decades investigating domestic terrorists, right-wing extremist movements recruit and radicalize members before stepping back to allow small cells and individuals to carry out violent attacks.
-Interestingly, The Washington Post claimed that Stewart Rhodes, the national leader of Oath Keepers, stopped responding to Watkins shortly before the attack on the Capitol.
+According to Thomas O'Connor, a former FBI agent who spent decades investigating domestic terrorists, right-wing extremist movements recruit and radicalize members before stepping back to allow small cells and individuals to carry out violent attacks.
+The Washington Post claimed that Stewart Rhodes, the national leader of Oath Keepers, stopped responding to Watkins shortly before the attack on the Capitol.
 She reportedly grew frustrated at the lack of direction.